Homology-Preserving Multi-Scale Graph Skeletonization Using Mapper on Graphs: Mapper on Graphs Construction

-The eigenvectors of $L$ form a rich family of scalar functions defined on $G$ with many geometric properties~\cite{LafonLee2006}.
-First, the gradient of the eigenfunctions of $L$ tends to follow the overall shape of the data~\cite{Levy2006}; and these functions have been used in applications, such as graph understanding~\cite{ShumanNarangFrossard2013}, segmentation~\cite{ReuterBiasottiGiorgi2009}, spectral clustering~\cite{NgJordanWeiss2002}, and min-cut problems~\cite{Luxburg2007}.
-Sorting the eigenvectors of $L$ by increasing eigenvalues, we use eigenvectors of the second and third smallest eigenvalues of $L$ as the lens, denoted as $l_{2}$ and $l_3$.
+Eigenfunctions of the graph Laplacian $L$ capture spectral properties of the graph~\cite{LafonLee2006}.
+In particular, the gradient of the eigenfunctions of $L$ tends to follow the overall shape of the data~\cite{Levy2006}, and these functions have been used in applications, such as graph understanding~\cite{ShumanNarangFrossard2013}, segmentation~\cite{ReuterBiasottiGiorgi2009}, spectral clustering~\cite{NgJordanWeiss2002}, and min-cut problems~\cite{Luxburg2007}.
+Let $C(G)$ be the vector space of all functions, $f:V\rightarrow \mathbb{R}$.
+The unnormalized graph Laplacian of $G$ is the linear operator $L: C(G) \to C(G)$ defined by mapping $f \in C(G)$ to $Lf$, with weight, $w$, where

-These vectors usually contain low-frequency information about the graph, and they help to retain the shape of complex graphs.
-In particular, $l_2$, commonly referred to as the Fiedler vector~\cite{Levy2006}, has desirable geometric properties~\cite{DingHeZha2001}.
-For instance, the maximum and the minimum of the Fielder vector tend to occur at nodes with maximum geodesic distances~\cite{ChungSeoAdluru2011}, see \autoref{fig:lenses}(c) and \autoref{fig:lenses-b}(c) for examples.
+Sorting the eigenvectors of $L$ by increasing eigenvalues, we can use eigenvectors of the second or the third smallest eigenvalues of $L$ as the lens, denoted as $l_2$, $l_3$, and so on.
+We focus in particular on $l_2$ (both unnormalized and normalized), commonly referred to as the Fiedler vector~\cite{Levy2006}, since it has desirable geometric properties~\cite{DingHeZha2001}.
+For example, the minimum and maximum of the Fiedler vector tend to occur at nodes with maximum geodesic distances~\cite{ChungSeoAdluru2011}.
+Efficient computations of the Fiedler vector also exist, making it feasible to use in larger graphs.
+See \cref{fig:lenses:fv} for an example.

-Furthermore, there is a connection between $\mog$, spectral clustering, and graph min-cut.
-For instance, the Fielder's vector $l_2$ can be used to bi-partition the graph $G$ (i.e., based on $l_2(v) > 0$ or $l_2(v) \leq 0$); such a partition could also be approximated by computing $\moag$ $\mymog$ with $l_2$ as the lens and setting $n=2$ and $\epsilon \approx 0$. $\mymog$ not only provides a generalization of spectral clustering but also preserves the connections (which form the min-cut) between the clusters (for appropriately chosen $\epsilon>0$).